 Solutions related to 2-step RACH can also be studied when the 2-step RACH procedure is more stable.
 For the case when 2-step RACH is used, assistance information, e.g., SFN index can be included in MsgA to help network link the received preamble to the corresponding RO.

+Based on the current specs, the ambiguity of preamble reception can only be avoided by solution (1), i.e. proper configuration of RACH resource, in which case the time interval between two consecutive RO is larger than the maximum delay difference*2 within the cell.

+The typical cell size and the corresponding maximum delay difference*2 are given as follows: